aduffy70/LabNotes/_posts/2017/2017-09-27-Electroporating-turkey-primary-cells.md

 # Experiment

-We want to try electroporating in 2 media types: HBSS and in Supplemented Williams E media.
+We want to try electroporating in 2 media types:
+  * HBSS (Perfusion buffer 1)
+  * Supplemented Williams E media

 The cells electroporated in HBSS will have to be spun out and resuspended in Supplemented Williams E media afterwards, so we need controls to separate the effect of media type from the effect of spinning.

-All attempts this time were with the same amount of vector (2uL of 1ug/uL) but we need a no-vector control.
+All electroporation was with 2uL of 1ug/uL vector.
+Samples not electroporated also received no vector.

-We want to try different electroporation settings (based on what works in rat).
+We want to try different electroporation settings (based on what works in rat):
+  * 0: No electroporation
+  * 1: Electroporated at 220V 500uF
+  * 2: Electroporated at 220V 950uF
+  * 3: Electroporated at 400V 950uF

 So, our final setup was: